mCRL2org/mCRL2/doc/sphinx/source/user_manual/articles/basic_modelling.rst

    The formula `\mccan{\a{coin}}\mccan{\a{good}}\true` can be used to express that there is a possibility that a system dispenses good coffee after accepting one coin.
-This formula does not hold for the machine in Figure :ref:`coffee2`, because when you insert one coin, the machine will only provide you with bad coffee.
+This formula does not hold for the machine in figure :ref:`coffee2`, because when you insert one coin, the machine will only provide you with bad coffee.

 .. admonition:: Example

-   The formula `\mcall{\a{coin}}\mccan{\a{bad} \cup \a{coin}}\true` does hold for the machine in Figure :ref:`coffee2`; it says that always after accepting a coin, the machine might (is able to) dispense bad coffee or accept another coin.
+   The formula `\mcall{\a{coin}}\mccan{\a{bad} \cup \a{coin}}\true` does hold for the machine in figure :ref:`coffee2`; it says that always after accepting a coin, the machine might (is able to) dispense bad coffee or accept another coin.